O’Ward gets 1st IndyCar win at Texas after big 1st-lap crash

-FORT WORTH, Texas (AP) — Pato O’Ward passed Josef Newgarden with 23 laps to go Sunday at Texas, and the Mexican-born driver stayed in front for his first IndyCar victory at what he considers his home track.
+FORT WORTH, Texas (AP) — Pato O’Ward felt calm while he enjoyed the ride in the closing laps in Texas, getting his first IndyCar Series victory at the track closest to the Mexican-born driver’s hometown.

+“It’s really cool to do it in a place that’s very close to my heart, is very close to home,” said O’Ward, whose win came four days before his 22nd birthday.
+“It’s a great place to do it.
+A lot of my family was here, so it’s really cool to share this moment with them.”

-O’Ward celebrated four days before his 22nd birthday while driving for Arrow McLaren SP, and the organization will follow through with a promise to let him test a Formula One car at the end of the year.
+O’Ward passed Josef Newgarden with 23 laps to go Sunday and stayed in front the rest of the way in the No. 5 for Arrow McLaren SP.
+The organization will now follow through with a promise to let O’Ward test a Formula One car at the end of this year.

 The race was the second in as many days at Texas, and was marred by the IndyCar’s second first-lap crash of the season.